enso-org/enso/ide/docs/style-guide.md

 ### Getters and Setters
 Getters do not have the `get_` prefix, while setters do.
 If a setter is provided (method with the `set_` prefix), a `mut` accessor should be provided as well.
-The correct way of definning getters and setters is presented below:
+The correct way of defining getters and setters is presented below:

 ```rust